The actor from ‘The Umbrella Academy’ who has appeared alongside his twin brother in the series

 Soon, Javon will also appear in the feature film Samaritandirected by Julius Avery (Son of a Gun) and who stars alongside Sylvester Stallone.

 Do you want to be up to date with all the latest movies and series?
-Sign up for our newsletter.
+Sign up to our newsletter.